Sacramento River Water Supply

 For More Information

-For photos, videos, maps, and and more information, visit the Freeport Regional Water Project website.
+For photos, videos, maps, and more information, visit the Freeport Regional Water Project website.
+Click on Intake Animation to see the project and the map showing how Sacramento River water is delivered to EBMUD’s Mokelumne Aqueducts.